deejayy/software-architect/README.md

 - embedded systems
 - statically vs dynamically typed languages
 - nocode
+- web components
+- UI design systems
+- chatbots
+- voice UI
+- regular expressions
+- formal languages
+- SPA
+- application state management
+- CSS frameworks
+- event sourcing
+- timezones
+- online payment solutions
+- CMS
+- bootstrap

 ## Books

+## Conferences

 ## One-liners: The architect ...

 - makes decisions on things which are expensive to change later
 - plans everything what the client not asked specifically but necessary for the product (non-functional requirements)
 - is not always there but an architecture is
-- shouldn't be always the best developer (who is tend to keep the hard problems for itself)
+- shouldn't be always the best developer (who is tend to keep the hard problems for themself)
+- should code in a daily basis